 Cayo Costa 2 – Platinum Palladium

-This image was photographed at Cayo Costa Island State Park in 1988, using film with a large-format camera.
-Cayo Costa 2 is one of 14 images selected by Clyde to be part of his Platinum Palladium collection.
-Each photo in this collection will be an exclusive edition of 15 and only available in 14×20” image size.
+An exclusive edition of 15 and only available in 14×20” image size.
+This image was photographed in the Cayo Costa State Park in 1988, using film with a large-format camera.
+Cayo Costa 2 is one of 21 images selected by Clyde to be part of his Platinum Palladium collection.
 What is Platinum-Palladium Photograph?
 Clyde sought to create heirloom-quality works.
 Platinum palladium prints are known to fine art collectors for their beauty, archival permanence, and unique, one-of-a-kind print statement.
 Platinum-palladium prints date back to the 1850s and are one of the earliest and most stable methods of photographic printmaking.
 Like gold, but far rarer, platinum and palladium are incredibly stable elements.
-The platinum and palladium are mixed one drop at a time, creating a solution that results in a UV sensitive emulsion.
-The emulsion is brushed on to Arches Platine 310g high quality, archival art paper.
+The platinum and palladium are mixed one drop at a time, creating a solution that results in a UV-sensitive emulsion.
+The emulsion is then brushed onto Arches Platine 310g high-quality, archival art paper.
 Hand coating means that each print will be unique.
 After the paper is coated with the solution, it is allowed to dry, then exposed to UV light, and developed.
 Archival materials and standards are maintained in every aspect of the process.
-Ordering options: Print only, matted print (conservation hinged mounted and matted with a bright white 8ply archival mat) or framed with a natural maple wood frame with 98% UV filtering plexiglass.
-Any questions?
-Please give us a call (941) 486-0811.